elasticpath/html5-reference-storefront/documentation/theming.md

 Theming allows you to change the HTML5 Reference Storefront's look and feel without having to modify the JavaScript.
 Themes take advantage of <a href="http://lesscss.org/">{less}</a>, a powerful dynamic stylesheet language, chosen for its ease of use, dynamism, and widespread adoption.

-Each theme is a set of individual <a href="http://lesscss.org/">{less}</a> files, which are compile into single <code>style.css</code> that the HTML5 Storefront uses.
+Each theme is a set of individual <a href="http://lesscss.org/">{less}</a> files, which on demand are compiled into a single <code>style.css</code> that the HTML5 Storefront uses.
 The core theme's {less} files are organized according to the view.
 For example, <code>cart.less</code> contains the CSS for the cart's look and feel, <code>itemdetail.less</code> contains the CSS for the item's look and feel, and so on.

+By modifying these {less} files you can change the HTML5 Storefront’s look and feel and create your own themes.

 Theme Directory Structure
 -----------------
-The image below shows the important HTML5 Storefront's core theme files.
+The image below shows HTML5 Storefront's core theme files.

 ![themeStructures](https://github.elasticpath.net/cortex/ui-storefront/raw/master/documentation/img/themeStructures.png)

-Compiling your Theme
+Compiling Themes
 -----------------
-How and where your theme's {less} files compile is defined in <code>Gruntfile.js</code>.
+<code>ui-storefront\Gruntfile.js</code> defines how and where your theme's {less} files compile.

 <b>To compile your {less} files:</b>